 In 2022 we invested in a 3-year plan aimed at expanding the project scope and Transfer Explorer to include systems beyond CUNY, facilitating a transfer community of practice, and incorporating business intelligence into the site such that users are presented with analysis, options, and guidance tailored to a student’s unique circumstances.

-In 2022, Ithaka S+R released a study outlining the impact the project: Archiving Degree Audit Data to Measure and Reduce Lost Transfer Credit, and Grantmakers for Education selected it from among 138 submissions for its national conference.
+In 2022, Ithaka S+R released a study outlining the impact of the project: Archiving Degree Audit Data to Measure and Reduce Lost Transfer Credit, and Grantmakers for Education selected it from among 138 submissions for its national conference.
+In 2023, Christopher Vickery, professor emeritus of computer science at Queens College, wrote in Inside Higher Ed about the power of Heckscher-funded Transfer Explorer (“T-Rex”).